CAPT. TY KONKLE

 Captain Ty Konkle is perhaps our best trophy catfish guide with what sometimes seems to be an uncanny ability to find river monsters.
 He considers himself "a student of all things catfish."
 He even keeps a huge aquarium stocked with Blue and Flathead Catfish in his home.
 He loves catching numbers and is certainly good at it, but given the choice he likes to "go big or go home."
 He says that's why the phrase, "It's called fishing, not catching!” is sometimes true.
 Capt.
 Konkle covers the most locations to find big cats, and will recommend waters up to 45 min away if they are producing well.
 Capt Konkle's favorite time of year is the "Flathead Bite" occurring pre-spawn in the spring during April and May.
 He holds the largest recorded TARP (Tennessee Angler Recognition Program) Flathead in the state of Tennessee with an 87 lb., 56-inch beast.
 Capt.
 Komkle fishes from 18-foot Bayhawk Center Console, outfitted with a 115hp Suzuki 4-stroke outboard.
 It can comfortably hold two anglers but he can safely carry three when desired.
 Check out his YouTube Video Channel here.

 Capt.
 Chris Peters runs traditional largemouth bass trips along with Capt.
 Hayes.
-When he's not on the water chasing bass, Chris serves his community battling blazes as a fulltime firefighter.
+When he's not chasing bass, Chris serves his community battling blazes as a fulltime firefighter.
 Chris grew up on Chickamauga Lake where he cut his teeth as a tournament angler.
 He has consistently placed high on the Chattanooga Bass Association Tournament Trail and most recently placed second among the top pros across the country in the BASS Eastern Open on Chickamauga.
-He fishes out of a 20-foot Triton.
+He fishes out of a 20-foot Phoenix.
 He can accommodate up to 4 anglers, although like Capt.
 Hayes, only 3 anglers can fish at once.
 Chris and Capt.
 Hayes are good friends and routinely sharing information to stay on top of the latest best bite.
 On the days he isn't firefighting Chris is ready and willing to hit the water with you for largemouth bass, and occasionally smallmouth bass below the dam!

 CAPT.
 RICHARD SIMMS